-Identification of pathways and orphan hormones that are regulating metabolism
+Identification of pathways regulating metabolism

 In the past decade, our understanding of our endocrine system has vastly evolved, leading to the recognition of novel molecules with endocrine functions from organs that were not previously considered to be part of the classical endocrine system.
 Our lab uses an integrated approach of genetic models, biochemistry, molecular biology and proteomic techniques to identify and study new hormones and their function.